 Very high energy savings

 After production machinery, compressed air generation is EVVA's second largest electricity consumer.
 Instead of 270, the new compressed air network only needs around 200 kilowatts of power.
-Thus annual electricity consumption is reduced.
-80,000 kWh, that's almost 50 tonnes of CO² savings per year, or as much as 16 private households consume per year.
+This reduces the annual electricity consumption by 80,000 kWh.

 Fulfilment date: 2022 (Several compressors are already integrated.
 This 2022 target will only be completed until the final figures are available in the course of 2023.
 They document the actual savings.)

 How: The heat recovery system currently consists of a flap in the exhaust air duct.
 In winter, the machine heat is conducted into the hall, thus saving heating gas; in summer, it is dissipated, thus saving energy for cooling and air-conditioning systems.
 In order to make the waste heat usable in other parts of the building, heat exchangers are installed on the compressors, which direct the waste heat into the heating return and thus further reduce the demand for natural gas.